lucasbm2022/shopping-simulator-card/README.md

 # shopping-simulator-card
-Meat to simulate purchases on the website.
+Card to simulate purchases on the site.